mpievolbio-scicomp/2024-11-18-MPIEvolBio/index.md

 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "54"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "10"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "Apr 4-6, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Nov 18-22, 2024"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "10:00 - 18:00 CEST"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
+humantime: "09:00 - 16:00 CEST"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: 2023-04-04      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2024-11-18      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2023-04-06        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2023-11-22        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Carsten Fortmann-Grote", "Nikoleta Glynatsi"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Carsten Fortmann-Grote"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Beate Gericke", "Octavio Reyes-Matte"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Mariana Meireles"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["computing@evolbio.mpg.de"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes: https://pad.carpentries.org/2023-04-04-MPIEvolBio # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
+collaborative_notes: https://pad.gwdg.de/rZAaLzCySFeSFIb5M46stQ # optional: URL for the workshop collaborative notes
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---